William Deedes (East Kent MP, born 1834): Early life, military career and cricket

 Deedes was born at Saltwood in Kent in 1834, the son of William Deedes who became one of the Members of Parliament for East Kent in 1845.
 His grandfather, also William Deedes had been an MP for Hythe.
 The family lived at Saltwood Castle and at Sandling Park, both near Hythe in Kent.
 Deedes was educated at Harrow School between 1847 and 1850.
 He played cricket in the school XI in his final two years.

 After leaving Harrow, Deedes joined the British Army, serving as an officer in the Rifle Brigade.
 He served during the Crimean War, including at the battles of Alma and Inkerman and at the Siege of Sevastopol, and during the Indian Rebellion of 1857 before retiring with the rank of captain in 1862.
 He later commanded the East Kent Militia.

 Deedes continued to play cricket for Old Harrovians whilst serving in the Army.
 During the 1853 Canterbury Cricket Week he played in two matches for the Gentlemen of Kent, one against I Zingari and the other, a match now judged to have first-class status, against the Gentlemen of England.
-Both his father and uncle, John Deedes, also played first-class cricket, including for Kent sides.
+Both his father and uncle, John Deedes, also played first-class cricket, sometimes for Kent.